wwt/docker-foundations/docs/sections/section_4.md

 # Integrate Docker with Visual Studio Code

-Visual Studio Code provides integrations with Docker that make the elements of your development environment (where you write code + where you execute code) complete seemless and highly portable.
+Visual Studio Code provides integrations with Docker that make the elements of your development environment (where you write code + where you execute code) completey seemless and highly portable.

-Justs including the `Dockerfile` in your repository means anyone collaborating or consuming your code will have an indentical execution environment as where developed the solution.
+Just including the `Dockerfile` in your repository means anyone collaborating or consuming your code will have an indentical execution environment as where you developed the solution.

-**Scenario:** Integrate our Docker image into Visual Studio Code wo we can take advantage of the seemless development environment and utilize feature like the Python Debugger and Intergrated terminal.
+**Scenario:** Integrate our Docker image into Visual Studio Code so we can take advantage of the seemless development environment and utilize feature like the Python Debugger and Intergrated terminal.

 ## Brief Overview of VSC Integration